gbv/SignaturenDruck/README.md

 npm start
 ```

+The app creates the directory `C:\\Export` and stores the `config.json` in it.

+In the `config.json` you can change the printers, pdf-filenames and the labelsizes.

+The devMode disables the actual printing, shows the else hidden label windows and creates then the 2 pdf-files.

 **Clone and run for a quick way to see Electron in action.**

 To build the app for win7/10 32bit: